 During the final portion of the bootcamp, students apply what they have learned to a real-work environment by serving as a security apprentice to complete a security assessment for a non-profit organization.
 Students will work with their small group to conduct a vulnerability assessment, analyze the results, recommend appropriate remediation measures and develop a report for the executive management, thereby gaining valuable experience that will aid them in their job search.
 Students will follow the Evolve Security services methodology, used by our cybersecurity engineers, to conduct the assessment and learn what it is like to work directly with a client.

 Companies hire people – not pieces of paper – you've invested great time and energy into this training but you only have about an hour to show a potential employer that you are the one for the job.
 Through job preparation training, career coaching, and employer partners, students secure jobs that launch their career in cybersecurity.
 Additionally, IN-PERSON Bootcamp students take advantage of local Meetup events as a cohort where they have the opportunity to meet industry professionals and expand their network.
 We know what it takes to get a job in cybersecurity and continuously support our students through their job search process.

 IN-PERSON & REMOTE Cohorts

-The first 4 weeks are remote through live-online instruction and the remaining 12 weeks meet in-person in Chicago at 1871, located in the Merchandise Mart Plaza.
+The first 4 weeks are remote through live-online instruction and the remaining 16 weeks meet in-person in Chicago at Evolve Security headquarters.

 For additional support, office hours are available from 6:00pm-7:00pm CT on Mondays and Wednesdays and from 9:00pm-10:00pm CT on Tuesdays and Thursdays.